 - E. All teams competing in the National Championship must be members in good standing for that year and must meet all Slo-Pitch National player eligibility criteria (see also Sec.
 2). - F. Teams competing in National Championships will be responsible for all round trip travel costs to the National Championships plus accommodation, travel and personal expenses while at the National Championships.
 Teams should book travel arrangements that will allow for them to arrive early to the tournament and return after the tournament has been completed.
-The tournament committee shall not be responsible for altering the tournament schedule because travel plans were changed and or interrupted for any reason. - G. Any changes made to the official waiver/roster from the tournament in which the team qualified for the Nationals will be considered eligible for national participation providing these changes have been approved by the Regional Director as being acceptable for that team's caliber/category definition. - H. Waivered/rostered players must be full time residents of the region in which the qualified team affiliates. - I. A team may only qualify in the region in which it affiliates. - EXCEPTION: In special cases where no qualifier (for a team's registered category) is offered in that team's region, a team may apply for permission to compete in another region's tournament(s) and thereby earn a qualifying berth to represent the region in which the team is affiliated.
-Permission must be obtained from the Regional Directors of both regions. - J. National Championships shall be modified round robin format with all teams being scheduled a MINIMUM five games including the championship or elimination round. - NOTE: The tournament convener has the right to modify the tournament format, due to unforeseen circumstances, i.e. inclement weather. - K. ALL GAMES IN NATIONAL CHAMPIONSHIPS SHALL BE PLAYED UNTIL A WINNER IS DECLARED AND NO TIME LIMIT SHALL BE ENFORCED.
-IN NATIONAL CHAMPIONSHIP GAMES, THE TIFBREAKER RULE WILL APPLY IN THE 8TH INNING. - L. Designated allowances for home run hits in fenced fields are as follows:
+The tournament committee shall not be responsible for altering the tournament schedule because travel plans were changed and or interrupted for any reason. - G. Any changes made to the official waiver/roster from the tournament in which the team qualified for the Nationals will be considered eligible for national participation providing these changes have been approved by the Regional Director as being acceptable for that team's caliber/ category definition. - H. Waivered/rostered players must be full time residents of the region in which the qualified team affiliates. - I. A team may only qualify in the region in which it affiliates. - EXCEPTION: In special cases where no qualifier (for a team's registered category) is offered in that team's region, a team may apply for permission to compete in another region's tournament(s) and thereby earn a qualifying berth to represent the region in which the team is affiliated.
+Permission must be obtained from the Regional Directors of both regions. - J. National Championships shall be modified round robin format with all teams being scheduled a MINIMUM five games including the championship or elimination round.

+- K. ALL GAMES IN NATIONAL CHAMPIONSHIPS SHALL BE PLAYED UNTIL A WINNER IS DECLARED AND NO TIME LIMIT SHALL BE ENFORCED.
+IN NATIONAL CHAMPIONSHIP GAMES, THE TIEBREAKER RULE WILL APPLY IN THE 8TH INNING. - L. Designated allowances for home run hits in fenced fields are as follows:

-IN ALL "A" CATEGORIES 7 Home runs Per Team Per Game IN ALL "B" CATEGORIES 5 Home runs Per Team Per Game IN ALL "C" CATEGORIES 3 Home runs Per Team Per Game IN ALL "D" CATEGORIES 2 Home runs Per Team Per Game IN ALL "E" CATEGORIES 1 Home run Per Team Per Game IN ALL MASTERS COMP C ATEGORIES 5 Home runs Per Team Per Game IN ALL SENIORS CATEGOR RIES 2 Home runs Per Team Per Game COED COMPETITIVE 5 Home runs Per Team Per Game
+IN ALL "A" CATEGORIES 7 Home runs Per Team Per Game IN ALL "B" CATEGORIES 5 Home runs Per Team Per Game IN ALL "C" CATEGORIES 3 Home runs Per Team Per Game IN ALL "D" CATEGORIES 2 Home runs Per Team Per Game IN ALL "E" CATEGORIES 1 Home run Per Team Per Game IN ALL MASTERS COMP ( CATEGORIES 5 Home runs Per Team Per Game IN ALL SENIORS CATEGO RIES 2 Home runs Per Team Per Game COED COMPETITIVE 5 Home runs Per Team Per Game NOTE: This rule only applies to forced ball parks and over the force home run a.
+In all categories at no time during a game will the number of over the fence home runs hit by one team be in excess of the number allowed for that category/division.

-NOTE: This rule only applies to fenced ball parks and over the fence home runs.
+- NOTE: This rule only applies to fenced ball parks and over the fence home runs.
 Any nondeflected ball hit over the fence will be considered a home run as those allowed for that category/division.
-EFFECT: In all above categories, any home run hit in excess of the allowable as shown above, the batter will be called out.

-M. HOME RUN RULE (As per Rule 7 Sec.
+EFFECT: In all above categories, any home run hit in excess of the allowable as shown above, the batter will be called out. - M. HOME RUN RULE (As per Rule 7 Sec.
 11)